mojahidhasan/fullstack-nextjs-golobe-travel-agency/README.md

 - Search filter working properly.
 - Buying tickets and Booking hotel functionality (demo).
 - Adding a forget password form to recover the password.
-- Adding payment method form and making it functional.
+- Add payment method form and make it functional.
 - Adding functionality of changing password, phone number, address, and date of birth from profile
 - Showing histories (i.e. Hotel book, Ticket buy) and added payment methods.
-- Adding hotels card in "/favorites" page
+- Adding hotel card to the "/favorites" page
 - Download ticket functionality
 - Let users know via email that they have successfully bought a ticket or booked a hotel.
 - Adding Dark mode.